Timmmdavis/MATLABToJuliaViaPythonAndBackAgain/README.md

 cp python-jl /home/user/MATLAB2Julia/python-jl
 ```

-and the run CallJuliaMATLABExample but change the line:
+and the run CallJuliaMATLABExampleWithPyCall but change the line:
 ```
 system('python -c "from RunJuliaWithLoadVars import script; script()" >> Log.txt 2>&1')
 ```